 Theater was another favorite place of ours.
 It was a drug store with a Soda

-most people in those days bought their groceries.
-Next block down (right)
+Super Market, where most people in those days bought their groceries.
+Next

 Avenue, and if you go to it, and turn left, go 2 blocks down--- March, 2005 Photo

 You will see this place, Parker High School.
 It's on the corner of Kofa & 16th St. Both streets were dirt then, not paved as you see it now.
 If I remember correctly, they had a graduating class of 23 the last year that I attended Parker High and Parker High had a total of about 260 students enrolled in the 4 grades.
+Those big, yellow buildings behind the old, flat roofed front building did not exist when I attended Parker High.
 March, 2005 Photo

 Here is a view of the original front entrance of Parker High School.
+The chain link fence did not exist when I was attending this school.
 My Cousin, Wayne Stewart & I attended classes in this, HOT, flat roof building.
-I attended the second ½ of my sofmore & junior years (1959-60) here.
+I attended the second ½ of my Sophomore & Junior years (1959-60) here.
 I also attended Azusa High School, where my parents lived.
-Getting to this school was quite a daily trip for us, as we lived in Jean Camp, California.
+Getting to this school was quite a daily trip for us, as we lived in Jean Camp, California, almost 20 miles from this school.
 We would catch the school bus at 6:45 AM every morning.
 The bus driver then drove down to the Parker Dam Village, and picked up the high school kids there.
-Then he drove South along the California side of the river and picked up the kids that lived at the Colorado river camps.
+Then he drove South along the California side of the Colorado River and picked up the kids that lived at the Colorado river camps.
 By this time it was about 7:30 AM.
 Then we crossed over the Colorado River bridge and we were in Arizona.
 Now it's 8:30 AM , because Arizona is on Mountain Standard Time.
 By the time we got to Parker High it was about 8:45 AM.
 School started at 9 AM.
 School let out at 3 PM.
-Through a reverse of this process, we were home before 4 PM!!
+Through a reverse of this process, we were home a bit before 4 PM!!
 April, 2011 Photo

 Below is some history about Parker from http://www.ci.parker.az.us/history.php